-EKO has filed a class action lawsuit against FinTech giant Robinhood related to a data breach.
-Thousands of Robinhood customers’ accounts were hacked, leading to millions of dollars in losses.
+In 2021, EKO filed a class action lawsuit against FinTech giant Robinhood related to an alleged data breach.
+Tens of thousands of Robinhood customers’ accounts were hacked and millions of dollars of customer funds were stolen.

-The lawsuit, is filed on behalf of all Robinhood customers who were victims of unauthorized use from January 1, 2020 to the present.
-It alleges that Robinhood was negligent by failing to provide better data security protocols and in its handling of the breach, including by failing to alert customers in a timely fashion and by refusing to reimburse customers for their losses despite promising to do so.
-It also claims Robinhood violated the California Consumer Privacy Act, Customer Records Act, and California consumer protection laws, among others.
+The lawsuit was filed on behalf of all customers who were victims of unauthorized account access after January 1, 2020.
+It alleged that Robinhood failed to provide adequate data security protocols, mishandled the breach, and did not alert customers in a timely fashion.
+It also claimed Robinhood violated the California Consumer Privacy Act, among other laws.

 Learn more about what EKO can do for you.